Azerbaijan shoots down another Armenian UAV | News.az

 - Azerbaijan

-Azerbaijan on Thursday shot down another unmanned aerial vehicle belonging to the Armenian armed forces, the Azerbaijani Defense Ministry reports.
+The Azerbaijani armed forces have destroyed another unmanned aerial vehicle (UAV) of the Armenian army.

-The UAV was attempting to carry out a reconnaissance flight over the Azerbaijani army’s positions in the direction of Tovuz district along the two countries’ border.
+On August 15 at 16:20, the units of the Armenian armed forces, using an UAV, attempted to carry out a reconnaissance flight over the positions of the units of the Azerbaijan Army in the direction of the Tovuz district on the Armenia-Azerbaijan state border, the Defense Ministry said on Saturday.

-The enemy’s UAV was immediately detected and destroyed by Air Defense units of the Azerbaijani Air Force.
+The enemy’s UAV was immediately detected and destroyed by Air Defense units of the Air Force of Azerbaijan.